Skip to main content

 • Americans with Disabilities Act requirements

-The Law Office of Jason Tenenbaum, P.C. combines expertise in personal injury and employment law.
-Their team understands both the physical and emotional aspects of injury cases, particularly those involving workplace discrimination.
-They help clients file complaints with the EEOC, pursue wrongful termination cases, and seek fair compensation for all types of discrimination.
+The Law Office of Jason Tenenbaum, P.C. handles both personal injury and employment law.
+The team understands the physical and emotional sides of injury cases, especially those tied to workplace discrimination.
+They help clients file EEOC complaints, pursue wrongful termination cases, and seek fair pay for all types of discrimination.

-Whether you’re facing workplace discrimination, dealing with a personal injury, or both, understanding your rights under state and federal laws is crucial.
-An experienced attorney can help you file a lawsuit, meet legal deadlines, and build a strong case for maximum compensation.
+Are you facing workplace discrimination, a personal injury, or both?
+You need to know your rights under state and federal law.
+An experienced attorney can help you file a lawsuit, meet deadlines, and build a strong case for full compensation.

-Remember: Time limits apply for both personal injury claims and discrimination complaints with the EEOC.
-Contact qualified legal counsel promptly to protect your rights and explore your options for compensation.
+Remember: Strict deadlines apply to both personal injury claims and EEOC discrimination complaints.
+Contact a qualified attorney right away to protect your rights and explore your options.

 Common Questions